 - Presentation of an academic portfolio developed under the supervision of a faculty member in Sport Management.

 Students who plan to enroll in internships must apply with a faculty member in Sport Management for an internship placement.
 The internship is a sixty-day clinical experience in the field of sport.
-Most field experience placements and other clinical experiences, including observations, are made outside of the greater Orangeburg, South Carolina, area.
+Some field experience placements and other clinical experiences, including observations, are made outside of the greater Orangeburg, South Carolina, area.
 To enroll in internship the student must be classified as a senior and must have a cumulative grade point average of at least a 2.5.